Optical & Ultrasonic Imaging Laboratory

 Lab News

-BUFFALO, N.Y. — The University at Buffalo has received a four-year, $1.4 million grant from the National Institutes of Health (NIH) to develop a new, portable breast-imaging system that has the potential to better identify breast cancer.
+UB received a four-year, $1.4 million NIH grant to develop a new, portable breast-imaging system with the potential to better identify breast cancer.

 UB biomedical engineer Jun Xia receives Qualcomm Faculty Award